 Martin Gianettoni, one of the last three people in Bodie in 1943, was also a caretaker.
 Bodie is California’s authentic Wild West ghost town and a must-see for anyone visiting California’s Eastern High Sierra.

 Bodie Ghost Town was designated a National Historic Landmark in 1961, and in 1962 it became Bodie State, Historic Park.
 Bodie has been named California’s official state gold rush ghost town.

 Where is Bodie Ghost town

 Bodie is open all year, however, winter weather is often unpredictable.
 Directions: From U.S. 395 seven miles south of Bridgeport, take State Route 270.
-Go east 10 miles to the end of the pavement and continue 3 miles on dirt road to Bodie.
+Go east 10 miles to the end of the pavement and continue 3 miles on a dirt road to Bodie.

-You can make the trip to Bodie in just about any type of car during the summer months.
+You can make the trip to Bodie Ghost Town in just about any type of car during the summer months.
 The last section of the road is not paved but if you slow down and take it easy you should have no problem.

 Bodie Ghost Town is located in the high desert at elevations of 8375 feet, make sure your vehicle is in good working order before attempting this trip.
 During the winter the road to Bodie may not be passable even with four-wheel drive vehicles.
 Check ahead for road conditions after snowstorms.